 NO-free air supply and advanced adaptive flow control to support FeNO measurements in accordance to the ATS/ERS guideline

-The DENOX 88 module supplies the required NO free air to the patient to perform exhaled NO tests.
+The DENOX 88 module supplies the required NO free air to the patient to perform exhaled NO tests with the ANALYZER CLD 88 sp.
 The integrated adaptive flow control enables even pre-school kids to perform the ATS / ERS recommended single breath test.
-The expiratory flow control of the DENOX 88 may be adapted to custom specific needs (e.g. 20, 100, 300 ml/min).
+The expiratory flow control of the DENOX 88 may be adapted to custom specific needs (e.g. 20, 100, 300 ml/s).

 For non-cooperative patients the instrument offers the multiple breath test.
 The continuous flow of NO free air reduces the infant’s work of breathing.
 The selectable continuous flow rate enables the adjustment to the specific needs of infants.